Yuqi-Zhou/Length_Collapse/README.md

 python src/test.py --model ${model} --task ${task} --batch_size ${batch_size} --temperature ${temperature}
 ```

+For example, you can set the "task=mteb/nfcorpus" to finish the retrieval task on NFCorpus dataset.
+All the datasets used in this paper can be found at https://huggingface.co/datasets/mteb.

 ## Dependencies

 This repository has the following dependency in requirements.txt.